 Thanksgiving dinner is such a great holiday.
 It is simply a perfect day of family, food and football all rolled into one.

-If you are one of those people that get a bit stressed out over this holiday especially if you are trying to pinch pennies then having a plan may be the game changer you have been looking for.
+If you are one of those people that get a bit stressed out over Thanksgiving especially if you are trying to pinch pennies then having a plan may be the game changer you have been looking for.

 Listen, Thanksgiving dinner is not cheap, but luckily there are a few things you can do to make it a little easier on the wallet.